Traditional KYC Systems

 - Bank card verification

-As we have already mentioned, financial institutions conduct checks on clients whose funds they manipulate: local laws on combating fraud and money laundering may require this, in the Russian Federation this law 115-FZ; «On combating legalization (laundering) of proceeds of crime and financing of terrorism».
+As we have already mentioned, financial institutions carry out checks of clients whose funds they manage: local laws on combating fraud and money laundering may require this, «On combating legalization (laundering) of proceeds of crime and financing of terrorism».
 In addition, the CVS procedure in ISOC provides a number of additional opportunities for the organization conducting the CVS and makes it more reliable in the eyes of regulators.

 Identification answers the following questions:

-- Who brings the money to the project.
+- Who brings in money to the project.

 Who should implement KYC, AML and crypto sanctions in the sphere